zulip/zulip/docs/production/maintain-secure-upgrade.md

-it's structurally very unlikely for the `postgres` process to ever develop bugs, whereas the import/export tool requires some work for every new feature we add to Zulip, and thus may occasionally have bugs aroun corner cases.
+it's structurally very unlikely for the `postgres` process to ever develop bugs, whereas the import/export tool requires some work for every new feature we add to Zulip, and thus may occasionally have bugs around corner cases.
 The export tool's advantage is that the export is more human-readable and easier to parse, and doesn't have the requirement that the same set of Zulip organizations exist on the two servers (which is critical for migrations to and from Zulip Cloud).